celab-hcmut/celab-hcmut.github.io/content/blog/blog1.md

 ---
 We held an online seminar recently on 15/10/2021 with the topic "RISC-V SoC hardware security testing by HDL analysis" by Le Khac Minh Dang.
 This is the summary of the seminar contents by the speaker.

 Record video link is [here](https://drive.google.com/file/d/1Wgvs7bXaHOLJnUPyIJ3Nfq2DcmWoWosf/view?usp=sharing).
 This record can be accessed by **HCMUT** accounts.
-If you don't have an HCMUT account, please request for access permission by a Gmail, thank you. - Modifier.
+If you don't have any HCMUT account, please request for access permission by a Gmail, thank you. - Modifier.

 ## Overview